-- Promote awareness of our sustainability objectives including the University's work with the UN SDG programme - Review their supply chain to adopt/improve sustainable approaches in their production and delivery of goods and services - ❖ Improve their performance in relation to sustainability objectives. - Encourage the consideration of Social Value in all contracts, with particular reference to the Public Services (Social Value) Act 2012 - Ensure compliance with the Modern Slavery - ❖ Making procurement decisions based on a balance between economic, social and environmental factors.

-- ❖ Providing guidance to staff involved in purchasing to help them make more sustainable purchasing decisions. - Actively managing and considering whole life costs and environmental impacts when making purchasing decisions, including environmental performance in supplier appraisal criteria during supplier selection. - ❖ Encouraging suppliers to operate cleaner production processes, supply more environmentally friendly products and help spread environmental improvements through the supply chain. - Encouraging suppliers to minimise the use of packaging. - ❖ Work to reduce the demand for goods and services by reducing waste and encouraging re-use and recycling - ❖ Promotion and increase of Fair Trade or other Ethically sourced goods - Promoting the use of local suppliers where appropriate - ❖ Providing an annual statement on the Modern Slavery Act and recognise the use of Workers rights in the supply chain. - Encouraging the use of local supply chains - ❖ By 2019, we will implement the SU-Eatable sustainable food project within our new catering contract to help promote suitable food choices for students and staff, including the roll out of the GreenApes App.
+- Promote awareness of our sustainability objectives including the University's work with the UN SDG programme - Promote the awareness of net zero carbon targets in the supply chain and support our suppliers to reduce their upstream and downstream carbon - Review their supply chain to adopt/improve sustainable approaches in their production and delivery of goods and services - Improve their performance in relation to sustainability objectives. - Encourage the consideration of Social Value in all contracts, with reference to the Public Services (Social Value) Act 2012 - Ensure compliance with the Modern Slavery - Making procurement decisions based on a balance between economic, social, and environmental factors. - Providing guidance to staff involved in purchasing to help them make more sustainable purchasing decisions. - Actively managing and considering whole life costs and environmental impacts when making purchasing decisions, including environmental performance in supplier appraisal criteria during supplier selection. - Encouraging suppliers to operate cleaner production processes, supply more environmentally friendly products and help spread environmental improvements through the supply chain. - Encouraging suppliers to minimise the use of packaging. - Work to reduce the demand for goods and services by reducing waste and encouraging re-use and recycling - Promoting the use of local suppliers where appropriate - Providing an annual statement on the Modern Slavery Act and recognise the use of Workers rights in the supply chain. - Encouraging the use of local supply chains - By 2019, we will implement the SU-Eatable sustainable food project within our new catering contract to help promote suitable food choices for students and staff, including the roll out of the GreenApes App.